Washington State Department of Health

+Birth control

 States have historically provided a conscience clause right allowing pharmacists to refrain from participating in abortions.
 In June 2006, the Pharmacy Board of the Washington State Department of Health rejected a draft rule proposed by Governor Christine Gregoire to require all pharmacies to begin carrying Plan B levonorgestrel.
 Governor Gregoire responded by releasing a public statement warning the Board members to reconsider or they could be removed.
 In July 2006, the Washington State Human Rights Commission warned the Board members that they would be personally liable for illegally discriminating against women if they did not pass the Governor's Plan B rule.
 In April 2007, the Board approved a final rule prohibiting pharmacies from not stocking Plan B for religious reasons but allowing exemptions for "good faith" business reasons.